igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 **NOTE**: _The script isn't strictly necessary, but it selects the packages we need automatically, in addition to the defaults.
 It is provided merely as a convenience.
-If you have cygwin installed already, make sure you have `make`, `wget` `chere`, and `curl` installed._ Alternatively, the `install_cygwin.bat` script won't delete/change your existing packages, so you can just use that.
+If you have cygwin installed already, make sure you have `make`, `wget` `chere`, and `curl` installed._ Alternatively, if you already have Cygwin installed, the `install_cygwin.bat` script won't delete/change your existing packages, so you can just use it.

 ## FCEUX (Or another NES Emulator)